-Carrying any balance on your credit card month to month means you have (at least some) high interest debt and this means you’re spending too much money on interest.
-Yes, small business owners are typically in debt but high interest credit card debt should not be a part of that debt if you can help it.
-Click here for more information on how to deal with small business debt.
-The great news is you can absolutely help it, by applying for a small business loan and then discontinuing use of your personal credit card.
+Carrying any balance on your credit card month to month means you have (at least some) high-interest debt and this means you’re spending too much money on interest.
+Yes, small business owners are typically in debt but high-interest credit card debt should not be a part of that debt if you can help it.
+The great news is you can absolutely help it, by applying for a small business loan and then discontinuing the use of your personal credit card.

 Your Personal Credit Could Suffer

 By using your personal credit card to cover business expenses you’re putting your own credit and financial future on the line.
 While your small business could be doing great right now (and hopefully it will continue to grow) you cannot predict the future.
 Starting a small business, and keeping it afloat, is a tricky and risky thing to do.
 If your business falls into hard times your own personal credit could suffer.